 On Research Libraries is the formal report of the Committee on Research Libraries, appointed and sponsored by the American Council of Learned Societies in 1967.
 The Committee, formed to investigate the problems facing research libraries, created a list of recommendations in the areas of national library policy, copyright, and technology, along with supporting reports.

 Will the emerging global information infrastructure (GII) create a revolution in communication equivalent to that wrought by Gutenberg, or will the result be simply the evolutionary adaptation of existing behavior and institutions to new media?
 Will the GII improve access to information for all?
 Will it replace libraries and publishers?
 How can computers and information systems be made easier to use?

 One natural outcome of the educational reform movement of the 1840s was the growth of the American public library.
 Though the first public libraries were housed in post offices and town halls, even in local drug stores, growing book collections soon forced cities and towns to recognize the need for larger, more appropriate buildings.
 Some 450 public libraries were built in the latter half of the nineteenth century.

 The field of knowledge management focuses on how organizations can most effectively store, manage, retrieve, and enlarge their intellectual properties.
 The repository view of knowledge management emphasizes the gathering, providing, and filtering of explicit knowledge.
 The information in a repository has the advantage of being easily transferable and reusable.
-But it is not easy to use decontextualized information, and users often need access to human experts.

 This book provides an introduction to the field of knowledge management.
 Taking a learning-centric rather than information-centric approach, it emphasizes the continuous acquisition and application of knowledge.
 The book is organized into three sections, each opening with a classic work from a leader in the field.
 The first section, Strategy, discusses the motivation for knowledge management and how to structure a knowledge management program.